core-wg/oscore/draft-ietf-core-object-security.md

 The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}}, and encrypted in the COSE Cipher Text (indicated with \{ ... \}).

-The server verifies that the Sequence Number has not been received before (see {{replay-protection-section}}).
-The client verifies that the Sequence Number has not been received before and that the response message is generated as a response to the sent request message (see {{replay-protection-section}}).
+The server verifies that the Sequence Number has not been received before (see {{sequence-numbers}}).
+The client verifies that the Sequence Number has not been received before and that the response message is generated as a response to the sent request message (see {{sequence-numbers}}).

 ## Secure Subscribe to Sensor